Manage data cubes

 Click the ellipsis in the top navigation bar to access the following options:

-- Schedule report: Set up a report for the data cube.
+- Schedule report: Set up a report for this data cube.

 - Embed this view: Create an embedding link to this data cube view.

-- Add to/Remove from favorites: Identify the data cube as a favorite or remove it from favorites.
-Polaris displays favorites at the top of the main data cubes page for easy access.
+- Add to/Remove from favorites: Mark the data cube as a favorite or remove it from your favorites.